Last updated on August 22nd, 2023 at 02:11 pm

 Are you wondering, “Can you use wood shavings for cat litter?”

-The best brands can be quite expensive with US cat litter market worth an incredible $10.89 billion, it’s no wonder you’re looking for a cheap alternative to cat litter.
-(4)
+The best brands can be quite expensive, and with the US cat litter market worth an incredible $10.89 billion, it’s no wonder you’re looking for a cheap alternative to cat litter.

 I’ve used shavings from the bales used for horse bedding myself when I was on a small budget, and one bale lasted me ages!